MasterCard has filed a patent on its own blockchain-based money transfer solution

 The patent describes:

 While the abstract itself doesn’t mention blockchain, MasterCard intends to use the technology in the process, describing a step in which “the payment guarantee data stored in the third data element included in the received transaction message includes at least a blockchain network identifier and (i) a public key or (ii) a destination address, the record of payment guarantee is a blockchain transaction for payment of the transaction amount stored in the second data element included in the received transaction message to (i) the destination address or (ii) a destination address associated with the public key, and the computing system is a node in a blockchain network corresponding to the blockchain network identifier.”
-That’s definitely a mouthful but it basically means they’ll store record of the transaction in some immutable form.
+That’s definitely a mouthful, but it basically means they’ll store a record of the transaction in some immutable form.

 MasterCard has explored blockchain tech before even as its CEO attacked bitcoin publicly.
 This tendency to cut the cryptocurrency out of a blockchain discussion is not new and it’s not stopping any time soon.
 Whether it works, however, is a different question.Featured Image: Bryce Durbin